SpectroCoin/Drupal-Bitcoin-Payment-Gateway-Module/README.md

 **INSTALLATION**

-1. Download the module to sites/all/modules or sites/all/modules.
+1. Download the module to sites/all/modules.
 2. Install/Enable the module at the admin/modules page.
 3. Generate private and public keys
 	1. Automatically<br />